 As you can see by viewing our current offers, we have a whole range of holiday villas in the Balearic Islands that are equipped with:

 - Pets allowed

 Travellers and activities

-The Balearic Islands are ideal for families, just two hours by plane from the countries of Northern Europe and a beach holiday season that lasts from late April until October.
-In Mallorca don’t miss the Palma de Mallorca Aquarium, one of the largest in Europe and home to the deepest shark tank anywhere on the continent.
-Horse-riding is a big deal in Menorca with several companies dotted around the island that can arrange short guided horseback tours for you and your family.
+Villas for rent in the Balearic Islands are ideal for families as they are just two hours by plane from the countries of Northern Europe.
+The beach holiday season in the area lasts from late April until October.
+Choose holiday villas in Palma de Mallorca for a stay in a capital city that offers plenty of things to see and do for visitors of all ages.
+A trip to the Palma de Mallorca Aquarium is a must as it is one of Europe's largest.
+It is also home to the deepest shark tank that can be found on the continent.
+Horse riding is one of the most popular activities for visitors to the nearby island of Menorca with several companies dotted around the region that offer guided tours for you and your family.

-With its independent boutiques, concept shops and wealth of fashion entrepreneurs, Ibiza is a luxurious haven for high-end tourists with money to burn.
-Don’t miss the famous shops of Antonioli and Mayurka Ibizais in Ibiza Town for high-end fashion and chic clothing fresh off the catwalks, then head up the coast for a drink at Nikki Beach Ibiza and mingle with the glamourous jet-setters and VIPs.The Balearic Islands for sports enthusiasts
+With its huge selection of concept shops, independent boutiques and a wealth of fashion outlets, it is easy to see why many travellers book Ibiza villa holidays in the Balearic Islands.
+Make sure to check out the iconic shops of Antonioli and Mayurka Ibizais which are located in Ibiza Town.
+They offer high-end fashion items and chic clothing fresh off of the catwalks.
+After doing some shopping, head up the coast for a drink at Nikki Beach Ibiza and mingle with the glamorous jet-setters and VIPs.

 Got cash to splash?
 The world's most expensive restaurant, Sublimotion, is at the Hard Rock Hotel in Ibiza, charging 1,500 euros per head!

 Our suggestions for fun excursions during your holiday